dutiona/MicrobenchMemory/README.md

 # Microbench Memory

-Microbench Memory is a library utility that benchmark the memory usage/consumption at when running code.
+Microbench Memory is a library utility that benchmarks the memory usage/consumption at runtime.
 The library works by intercepting calls to global:

 ```cpp
 ::operator new